oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 ## Mouse

 Once you say `mouse` and provide a direction, such as `north`, the mouse will begin to move that direction at the `snail` speed.
 You then use the commands to change direction, change speed, or stop the mouse.
 When stopped, the state/mode is automatically switched back to the `command` mode.
+If you switch states before stopping, the mouse will automatically be stopped.

 - `north`, `south`, `east`, `west`, `northeast` or `one`, `northwest` or `two`, `southeast` or `three`, `southwest` or `four`
 - `stop` - stop the mouse